shoplineos/shopline-sdk-go/README.md

 the [Create Product](https://developer.shopline.com/docs/admin-rest-api/product/product/create-a-product?version=v20251201)
 API

-* 7.1 Find app_config.go and replace the AccessToken variable value with the access token obtained in step 6.
+* 7.1 Find app_config.go and replace the AccessToken variable value with the Access Token obtained in step 6.
 * 7.2 Find create_product_test.go and execute the TestCreateProduct function.
 If successful, it will print "New product
   ID: xxx", eg: "New product ID: 16071495214036953630973380".
   For more examples, see the xxx_test.go files in each package.  <br>